NCSclub/cof-chalenges-first-wave/README.md

 - **15 pts** a dictionary (file with words) is provided and the flag is a combination of 3 of them words, a hash of the flag to find is provided also. the goal is to brute force the flag
 - **15 pts** check for open ports and find an unusual port that is listening, is a http server that gives a flag with a simple get request

-~- **10 pts** some text somewhere would say kill yourself and they must kill a process named yourself~ ~- **5 pts** that same http server gives another flag when sent a post request~ ~- **5 pts** that same http server gives another flag when sent a get request with specific vales on the request headers~
 ## git:
 - **5 pts** git repo with 2 commits, and the 1st commit is the flag
 - **5 pts** the same repo contains another branch which have a flag

 ## grep/regex:
 - **10 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has flag{.*}
 - **20 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has a specific pattern